JadeElMasri/Path-Planning-and-Low-Level-Control/README.md

 - Implemented **keyboard teleoperation** for manual robot control.

-- Created a custom **battery monitoring** node to estimate and publish battery percentage from voltage sensor's readings.
+- Created a custom **battery monitoring** node to estimate and publish battery percentage from voltage sensor readings.

 Note: This repository includes only the components I developed.
 Other aspects of the project (e.g., SLAM tuning, GUI, mechanical design) were handled by my teammates.